Vintage Massey Ferguson 135 .com

 Restoring A Massey Ferguson 135

-Posted by Webmaster on September 28, 2011
+Posted by The 135 Webmaster on September 28, 2011

 Restoring an old tractor is a long process which starts with the mechanical aspects.
 This may be a full engine rebuild, hydraulic refurbishment, or it could just be a case of replacing a few oil seals.
 All these jobs need to be done first, as there is no point in making all the paintwork good to then have either oil running down the new paintwork or having to go back and undertake repairs which then damage the paint.